Summer – a season of relaxing, vacations, and fun. It can also be costly if you aren’t intentional with your money.

 Many of our local museums have free days during the summer.
-The children’s museum, the Adirondack Museum, the aircraft museum all have free days for local residence.
+The Children’s Museum, the Adirondack Museum, and the Aircraft Museum all have free days for local residents.

-If you can’t find a free day, look for discount coupons online and in local papers.
+If you need help finding a free day, look for discount coupons online and in local newspapers.

 21. Shop seasonally.

-I’m not only talking food (although that, too) but also more significant purchases.
-Appliances seem to go on sale during Memorial Day and Independence Day.
-Also, a lot of outside DIY supplies like landscaping and lumber tend to be discounted.
+I’m not only talking about food (although that, too) but also more significant purchases.
+Appliances go on sale during Memorial Day and Independence Day.
+Also, many outside DIY supplies like landscaping and lumber tend to be discounted.